 i-STEM at North Idaho College

-This year the i-STEM Institute at North Idaho College (NIC) in Coeur d'Alene will be June 17-20.
+This year the i-STEM Institute at North Idaho College (NIC) in Coeur d'Alene will be June 22-25, 2020.
 Over these four days, participants attend a workshop strand, participate in general sessions with keynote speakers and network with other educators.
 Participants leave with a kit of materials related to the workshop strand they attend, ready to implement what they have learned into their teaching environments.
 This professional development opportunity is open to formal and informal educators.
-APPLICATION TO ATTEND IS CLOSED.
-Successful applicants will be notified in early April by STEM Action Center.